Red Sauce Pizza

-Red Sauce Pizza is a pizzeria in Portland, Oregon.
+Red Sauce Pizza is a pizzeria in Portland, Oregon, United States.

 Description

 Red Sauce Pizza is a pizzeria in Portland.
 In addition to pizzas, the menu includes calzones and salads.
-The business has sign with the text 'PIZZA' written upside down, which was previously used by another pizzeria which had occupied the space previously.
+The business has sign with the text 'PIZZA' written upside down, which was used by another pizzeria which had occupied the space previously.

 History

 Owner Shardell Dues opened Red Sauce Pizza in northeast Portland's Concordia neighborhood on October 23, 2015, in a space which previously housed Bob's Rocket Pizza.
 Dues had previously managed Apizza Scholls.
 In 2019, Red Sauce relocated to northeast Portland's Beaumont-Wilshire neighborhood.

 Reception

 In 2021, Waz Wu and Brooke Jackson-Glidden included Red Sauce Pizza in Eater Portland's 2021 lists of "Where to Find Knockout Vegan Pizza in Portland" and "Where to Find Exceptional Pizzas in Portland", respectively.